ando-shah/fm-playground/README.md

 pip install -e .
 ```

-### Set Up Your Environment Variables

-You can set this environment variable in a .env in the root directory:
+Define the following environment variables in an .env file in the root directory of this repository:
 ```shell
 MODEL_WEIGHTS_DIR=<path/to/your/where/you/want/to/store/weights>
 TORCH_HOME=<path/to/your/where/you/want/to/store/torch/hub/weights>